willni9/will/README.md

   3. waitpid(), ensure function called and execute file
 	1. includes unit test function
  3.  unit test class implementation, test each function works properly. combine all the unit test, and put into a class called unit test class, each time when we test a function, and connect function to this class.
+ 3. rshell class implementation, we receive the command from userinput, first to check if there is any connector in the string. if there is a connector in the string, means there is another command, then we build a tree to put commands in the leaf, adn connector in the parent, when we execute, if will execute both commands. we also build a help function to achieve our goal.